 The Fault tab under the Administration category provides configurable selections indicating the way to notify when a Power, N-Ring Manager, N-Link fault, or Port Usage Fault occurs.
 The notification may consist of any combination of the options: Show Web, Show LED, and Contact.

-With a low voltage DC power supply installed, the Power signal faults will consist of V_1 and V_2 .
+Power signal faults consist of $V_1$ and $V_2$ .
 N-Ring Manager signal faults consist of: Broken, Partial Break (Low), Partial Break (High), and Multiple Managers.
 N-Link Faults are reported by the N-Link Master and by the N-Link Slave.
 Port Usage Fault, if enabled, triggers when actual usage is below the Usage Alarm Low setting, or above the Usage Alarm High setting (see Port Configuration View and Port Utilization View).